Skip to main content

 Copy the API key immediately—it won’t be shown again.

-Required Headers
+Required headers

 HeaderRequiredDescription

-x-meetergo-api-user-idMost endpointsUUID of the user to act on behalf of
+x-meetergo-api-user-idAPI key: most endpoints.
+PAT: neverUUID of the user to act on behalf of

 Content-TypeFor POST/PUT/PATCHapplication/json

-Verification Request
+Verification request

 curl -X GET "https://api.meetergo.com/v4/user/me" \

--H "Authorization: Bearer ak_live:uuid:secret"
+-H "Authorization: Bearer <your-credential>"

-Complete Example
+Complete example

-Request with all headers:
+Request with all headers (Platform API Key):

 curl -X GET "https://api.meetergo.com/v4/meeting-type" \